Ethiopian Australians: Migration history

-Ethiopian refugees who would eventually settle in Australia began flowing out of their home country as early as the 1970s, when the Derg came to power.
+Ethiopian refugees who would later settle in Australia began fleeing their home country as early as the 1970s, following the rise to power of the Derg regime.
 They lived in refugee camps in neighbouring countries, mainly Sudan and Kenya, some for as long as 20 years before they found a country willing to resettle them.
 More left as refugees after Eritrea gained independence in 1993.
 The United States, rather than Australia, was the first-choice destination for most refugees; as a result, the Ethiopians in Australia tend to have less educational background and occupational skills than Ethiopian populations who relocated elsewhere.

 Late in the following year, 350 more Ethiopians from the Abu Rakham camp in Sudan, largely single or widowed mothers and their families, were resettled in Australia.
 These were mostly Christians of Amhara and Tigray descent.

 Numbers and distribution

 According to the 2006 Australian census 5,633 Australians were born in Ethiopia while 5,600 claimed Ethiopian ancestry, either alone or with another ancestry.
 The similar figures for ancestry and place of birth are indicative of the very recent immigration of this group.

 Australia's 2001 census found about 3,600 residents of the country who reported their place of birth as Ethiopia.
 This made them the 15th-largest group of Ethiopian-born people in a country outside of Ethiopia, ahead of the United Arab Emirates and behind Norway.
 About 85% of those lived in Melbourne, alongside communities of immigrants from other countries in the Horn of Africa, mainly Eritrea and Somalia; they are primarily settled in Footscray and neighbouring suburbs such as Ascot Vale, Braybrook, Flemington, Kensington, and Sunshine.
 Other communities of Ethiopians can be found in New South Wales and Tasmania.